Top 35 Android Interview Questions and Answers

 Answer: Implicit Intent calls the system components while Explicit Intents invoke the Activity class.

-Q #16) What is the importance of setting up permission in app development?
+Q #16) What is the importance of setting up permissions in app development?

 Answer: Once the permissions are set for the app development, then the data and code are restricted to the authorized users only.

-If the code is kept without any restriction or if it is accessible to anyone then there are chances of compromise of code which results in defect leakage.
+If the code is kept without any restriction or if it is accessible to anyone, then there are chances of compromise of the code, which results in defect leakage.

-Q #17) What is .apk extension in Android?
+Q #17) What is the .apk extension in Android?

 APK files are archive files in the zip format with .apk extension.